-When you finalize the crop, the resulting image will be resized to be $9'' \times 9''$, regardless of the actual size of the crop marguee.
+When you finalize the crop, the resulting image will be resized to be $9" \times 9"$, regardless of the actual size of the crop marquee.
 This presents a problem if you remember the principles of resolution.

-Enlarging a $3'' \times 3''$ area (for example) to $9'' \times 9''$ means the application needs to create enough pixels to fill in the 6 extra inches - at 300 ppi, Photoshop needs to create ("interpolate") more than 1800 pixels per linear inch.
+Enlarging a 3" \times 3" area (for example) to 9" \times 9" means the application needs to create enough pixels to fill in the 6 extra inches - at 300 ppi, Photoshop needs to create ("interpolate") more than 1800 pixels per linear inch.
 Although Photoshop can slightly enlarge images with reasonable success, such a significant amount of new data will not result in good quality.
 As a general rule, you should avoid enlarging raster images, and certainly no more than about 10%.